kuboosoft/postinstallerf/README.md

 SPANISH

 PostinstallerF Instalara todo software que no se incluye comúnmente, después de ejecutar Fedora por primera vez.
 Es fácil para el nuevo usuario.
 Contiene lo que tu necesitas!

+### License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [gnu.org/licenses](http://www.gnu.org/licenses/).

 ----------------------------------------------------
 **How to Install PostInstallerF Fedora?**